 The fact that you get mud on the windshield and temporarily lose sight of your goal and swerve, doesn’t mean that you’re on the wrong race track.

 If you were, the enemy wouldn’t bother you.
-What the mud really means, John Piper explains (Future Grace, p.
-55),
+What the mud really means

 [I]s that you should turn on the windshield wipers and use your windshield washer.

-Whenever we see something we should be doing that we’re not doing we should resolve to do it and whenever we see something we’re doing that we shouldn’t be doing, we should resolve not to.
-To walk worthy, to see God’s power, to exalt Jesus.
-We should resolve.
-January first or December 31st and any day in between.
+Whenever we see something we should be doing that we’re not doing we should resolve to do it and whenever we see something we’re doing that we shouldn’t be doing, we should resolve not to do it.
+We should resolve on January 1st or December 31st or any day in between.

 Now to Him who is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy,to the only wise God our Savior, be glory and majesty, dominion and power, both now and ever.
 Amen.